Many-body spectral transitions through the lens of the variable-range SYK2 model

-Our model allows us to take this analysis further by investigating how the transitions that are present in the single-particle PRBM affect the many-body system, and in particular to determine how the SFF can serve as a marker for them.
-As the interaction range starts to decrease, a saddle point calculation reveals that the SFF is only subleadingly affected, demonstrating that the theory is robust and preserves ergodicity.
-However, if we further decrease the interaction range (beyond $\alpha\sim 0.5$), perturbation theory breaks down and a transition occurs marked by distinctive changes in the SFF (Fig.~\ref{fig:SFF}b): a growth of the dip and the emergence of a secondary plateau, indicative of a pre-thermalization regime \cite{Gharibyan_etal2018,Hopjan_Lev2023} where the Hilbert space is not fully explored \cite{Baumgartner_etal2024}.
-These features allow us to identify how single-particle transitions get imprinted onto transitions in the many-body level statistics and to interpret their physical significance.
+Our model allows us to take this analysis further by investigating how a variable interaction range impacts SYK physics.
+A central question is to what extent transitions known in the single-particle limit carry over to the many-body system, whose behavior can differ significantly due to fermionic statistics \cite{kruger2008fermionic,Barnum:2004zz} and single-particle mobility edges \cite{sodin2010spectral}.
+In particular, we aim to determine whether the SFF can serve as a reliable marker for such transitions.
+As a saddle point calculation reveals, an initial decrease of the interaction range affects the SFF only subleadingly.
+This robustness derives from a non-trivial cancellation of one-loop contributions, demonstrating that the theory preserves ergodicity over an extended parameter range.
+However, once the interaction range is decreased beyond $\alpha\sim 1/2$, perturbation theory breaks down and a transition occurs marked by distinctive changes in the SFF (Fig.~\ref{fig:SFF}b): a growth of the dip and the emergence of a secondary plateau, indicative of a pre-thermalization regime \cite{Gharibyan_etal2018,Hopjan_Lev2023} where the Hilbert space is not fully explored \cite{Baumgartner_etal2024}.
+The secondary-plateau height increases with $\alpha$, exhibiting its steepest growth near $\alpha \sim 1$, until it reaches the late-time plateau at $\alpha \sim 3/2$, echoing the single-particle PRBM transitions.
+These features allow us to identify and characterize many-body level-statistics transitions, reveal their connection to single-particle localization transitions, and provide a robust diagnostic extendable to interacting systems.

-\B{\it Model.}---The variable-range SYK$_2$ model is a variant of the SYK$_2$ Hamiltonian where the random two-fermion term is weighted by a function of the distance between the two sites involved,
+{\it Model.} We introduce the variable-range SYK$_2$ model as a variant of the SYK$_2$ Hamiltonian where the random two-fermion term is weighted by a function of the distance between the two sites involved,